ACCESSIBLE. ACCOUNTABLE. EFFECTIVE.

-Since the 2020 election, we've had some big successes, including sending the American Rescue Plan Act and the Infrastructure Investment and Jobs Act to President Biden's desk.
-These legislative victories are responsible for everything from the Child Tax Credit, to almost a billion dollars in transit funding for North Carolina.
+Since the 2024 election, we've had some big successes, including the implementation of the American Rescue Plan Act and the Infrastructure Investment and Jobs Act, introduction of the Momnibus, IGNITE HBCU Infrastructure, passage of the FUTURE ACT and other initiatives to support health and food security.
+These legislative victories are responsible for everything from the Child Tax Credit to over a billion dollars in transit funding and billions for Housing, public schools

 Standing Up For Women